- 📖 Geeky Medics OSCE Book

 The management of entropion includes:

-Most cases of trichiasis are caused by eyelid infection.
+Most cases of trichiasis are caused by eyelid inflammation (chronic blepharitis).

 When assessing trichiasis, it is important to examine for evidence of corneal damage.

-Blepharitis is inflammation of the eyelid and presents with bilateral sore, gritty eyelids.
+- Blepharitis is inflammation of the eyelid and presents with bilateral sore, gritty eyes.

 Dr Chris Jefferies